PatrickMcGrath29/data-discovery/README.md

 1. Clone the repository
 1. `cp docker-compose.override.yml.example docker-compose.override.yml`
-1. Create the `.env` file, `cp .env.sample .env`
+1. Create the `.env` file, `cp .env.example .env`
 1. Fill in the environment variables in the `.env` file.
 You'll need an API key for an LLM provider (OpenAI, Anthropic, etc), along with credentials for a ClickHouse instance.
 ClickHouse Cloud has a free tier when you can quickly get access to a test instance.
+At a minimum, you'll want to fill in:
+    1. `CLICKHOUSE_HOST`
+    1. `CLICKHOUSE_PORT`
+    1. `CLICKHOUSE_USER`
+    1. `CLICKHOUSE_PASSWORD`
+    1. One of the LLM provider API keys (`OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, etc).
 1. `make up`

 ## Agent Configuration